General Agentic Planning Through Simulative Reasoning with World Models: Related Work

-\paragraph{World-Model-Based Agents} Model-based planning for agents have long been frequently discussed and studied.
-Early work demonstrated the success of this approach by testing in classic games like go, chess, shogi and Atari. \cite{oh2015actionconditionalvideopredictionusing, Schrittwieser_2020}.
-Later on, world model was used for policy optimization and experimented on control tasks. \cite{janner2021trustmodelmodelbasedpolicy, hansen2022temporaldifferencelearningmodel} In recent years, with the boost in foundation model's capabilities, world-model-based planning was applied to more complex problems like math reasoning \cite{hao2023reasoninglanguagemodelplanning}, playing Minecraft \cite{hafner2024masteringdiversedomainsworld}, and web browsing~\cite{gu2025llmsecretlyworldmodel}.
-However, these world models typically represent and predict the world states using holistic continuous embeddings, which suffer from noise and high variability which detracts from robust and stable decision-making~\cite{barrett2017emotions}. \modelname instead adopts natural language as a discrete, concept-based latent space for consistent representation and prediction, which shows more general applicability across tasks in practice.
+\paragraph{World Models and Model-Based Planning} Model-based planning, in which an agent uses a predictive model to simulate the consequences of candidate actions before committing to one, has a long history in sequential decision-making.
+Early successes demonstrated the approach in classic games such as Go, chess, shogi, and Atari~\cite{oh2015actionconditionalvideopredictionusing, Schrittwieser_2020}, where the environment dynamics are known or learnable.
+Predictive models were subsequently applied to policy optimization in continuous control tasks~\cite{janner2021trustmodelmodelbasedpolicy, hansen2022temporaldifferencelearningmodel}.
+More recently, with the increasing capabilities of foundation models, model-based planning has been extended to more complex problems including mathematical reasoning~\cite{hao2023reasoninglanguagemodelplanning}, open-ended game playing~\cite{hafner2024masteringdiversedomainsworld}, and web browsing~\cite{gu2025llmsecretlyworldmodel}.
+However, prior work in this space typically represents world states using holistic continuous embeddings, which can suffer from noise and high variability that detracts from robust decision-making~\cite{barrett2017emotions}, and targets narrow domains rather than treating simulative reasoning as a general-purpose planning pattern.